QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

 \subsection{Dynamic Fusion Coefficient}

-We propose a \emph{Dynamic Weighting Module} to adaptively fuse classical and quantum outputs within the hybrid architecture by exploiting statistical information from both modalities.
-The module is implemented as a lightweight multi-layer perceptron (MLP) that predicts a continuous fusion coefficient $\alpha \in [0,1]$, which explicitly controls the relative contribution of the classical and quantum predictions in the final hybrid output.
+We propose a \emph{Dynamic Weighting Module} designed to adaptively fuse classical and quantum outputs within the hybrid architecture by exploiting statistical information derived from both modalities.
+This module is implemented as a lightweight multi-layer perceptron that predicts a continuous fusion coefficient $\alpha \in [0,1]$.
+This coefficient explicitly controls the relative contribution of the classical and quantum predictions in generating the final hybrid output.

 Algorithm~\ref{alg:dynamic-fusion} formalizes the computation of the adaptive fusion coefficient $\alpha$.
-The method extracts high-order statistical features from the probability distributions produced by the classical backbone and the quantum circuit, capturing both model-specific confidence characteristics and cross-model agreement.
-By jointly modeling distributional sharpness, uncertainty, and mutual alignment, the Dynamic Weighting Module learns to adjudicate between the two predictive streams in a data-driven manner, yielding an adaptive fusion strategy that responds to the relative reliability of the classical and quantum components.
+The method extracts high-order statistical features from the probability distributions produced by both the classical backbone and the quantum circuit, capturing model-specific confidence characteristics as well as cross-model agreement.
+By jointly modeling distributional sharpness, uncertainty, and mutual alignment, the Dynamic Weighting Module learns to adjudicate between the two predictive streams in a data-driven manner.
+This yields an adaptive fusion strategy that dynamically responds to the relative reliability of the classical and quantum components.